COLLEGE: College of Engineering and Computer Science

 - Capability to assist and guide student projects at the undergraduate and graduate level

 To ensure full consideration, application materials should be received by January 15, 2024; position open until filled.
 In order to apply, please send an electronic submission of the following required materials to https://careers.csus.edu/en-us/listing.

 - Current curriculum vita

-- official transcripts of their highest degree earned (unofficial copies accepted until interview)
+- Unofficial transcripts of their highest degree earned

 OTHER SPECIFICS ABOUT THE POSITION:

 Sacramento State serves as an Anchor University to engage with the community.
-With this position, faculty candidates are encouraged to explore potential research and industry engagement opportunities within their area of expertise available through the California Mobility Center (CMC), a growing organization involved in applied, cutting-edge research and development involving early-stage clean energy and mobility companies.
+With this position, faculty candidates are encouraged to explore potential research and industry engagement opportunities within their area of expertise available through entities such as (but not limited to) the California Mobility Center (CMC), a growing organization involved in applied, cutting-edge research and development involving early-stage clean energy and mobility companies.

 About Sacramento State